05 Dec 2019

 There are keybinds for starting a terminal, changing brightness and some others.
 But, I'd

-like to use a separate program for controlling the keybindings called sxhkd
+like to use a separate program for controlling the keybindings called sxhkd.
+Voidlinux

 #ifndef CONFIG_H